michael-sevcik/WebScraper/Docs/ProgramDocumentation.md

 This module is responsible for crawling the auction lists, it uses an instance of [IProductListProcessor](../ProductListCrawler/IProductListProcessor.cs) to process a product list page and get the address of the next product list page and the links to the product pages.
 The product pages are sent to a target block ([ITargetBlock](https://learn.microsoft.com/en-us/dotnet/api/system.threading.tasks.dataflow.itargetblock-1?view=net-7.0)).

-The defualt implementation of the `IProductListCrawler` is [ProductListCrawler](../ProductListCrawler/ProductListCrawler.cs).
+The default implementation of the `IProductListCrawler` is [ProductListCrawler](../ProductListCrawler/ProductListCrawler.cs).

 ## MailSender